mizzioisf/openhospital-client/README.md

 - New Shortcut
 - Browse to OH folder location and select oh.bat
 - Assign a name to the shortcut
-	- Right click on the shortcut
+- Right click on the shortcut and select Properties
-	- Properties
 - Change icon
 - Specify a different file
 - Browse to OH folder location and select oh.ico
 - Apply

 **Method 2 (with launch parameters stored on execution command)**
 - Rigth click on Desktop
 - New Shortcut
 - Browse to OH folder location and select oh.ps1
 - Assign a name to the shortcut
-- Right click on the shortcut
+- Right click on the shortcut and select Properties
-- Properties
 - Change icon
 - Specify a different file
 - Browse to OH folder location and select oh.ico